Register for STAR Program - School Tax Relief

 - In the first year, your assessor will verify your eligibility based on the income information you provide.
 In the following years, NYS will verify your income eligibility.

-- The income limit for the 2018 roll is $88,050.
+- The income limit is $93,000 or less for the 2022-2023 school year.
 Everything you list is income EXCEPT distributions from an IRA account.
 So if you are looking at your taxes to see if you qualify, it would be your adjusted gross income minus any number on line 15b (if applicable).

 Enhanced Star Enrollment & Forms

 To apply for the Enhanced STAR exemption, submit the following to your assessor: